 Everyone involved in the proceedings is interested in ensuring the best interests of the children.
 This is why there is a number of points that are evaluated.
 Those points, in short, are:

-In Minnesota and Wisconsin it is presumed that the husband to a marriage is the child’s father when the child is born during the marriage.
+In Minnesota and Wisconsin, it is presumed that the husband in a marriage is the child’s father when the child is born during the marriage.
 Dads have mostly equal legal custodial rights to a child when a child is born during a marriage.
 Seems easy, right?

 But when a child is not born during a marriage or is the child of a sexual partner who is not a husband to a marriage then things are unequal.
 All rights to custody of children born “outside of wedlock” are granted to a mother under Minnesota and Wisconsin law.
 The only way for a dad or father to level the playing field to a child of his born outside of a marriage is to petition a court for custody and visitation rights to the child.